 4. Have little expectation

 Give it time.
 Chances are that the first meeting will be rough.
 Expect that.
 Don’t worry about everybody being on their best behavior.
 It’s best that everyone behaves normally in order to not set up false pretenses.
 Accept that anything can happen.

 Your children have had to adjust to living in two separate households.
 It may be a hard pill for them to swallow knowing that their mom is in a relationship with someone other than their dad.

 If there is no crying, tantrums or running off (from your kids or your boyfriend) consider it a win!

 P.S., Just because they like him today doesn’t mean they will like him tomorrow.
 Be ready to deal with this.

-Of course, when introducing you kids to your boyfriend, every divorced mom’s situation is different.
+Of course, when introducing the kids to your new boyfriend, every divorced mom’s situation is different.
 Don’t beat yourself up if things don’t go like you imagined.
 Be gentle with yourself and your children.
 If your relationship with your new boyfriend is meant to be, things will align given the right amount of time, which will depend on your family and relationship dynamics.